MetaMask/snaps/packages/snaps-cli/README.md

 - Type: `boolean`
 - Default: `true`

-Whether to write the snap manifest.
-If `true`, the snap manifest will be written with any changes made by the CLI, if the manifest is invalid.
+Whether to write the Snap manifest.
+If `true`, the Snap manifest will be written with any changes made by the CLI, if the manifest is invalid.

 ##### `cliOptions.serve`